harness/developer-hub/docs/internal-developer-portal/key-concepts.md

 ## Golden Path

-The Golden Path is the opinionated, well-supported and recommend path for build a new software within in an organization.
-For example, build a backend service, put up a website, create a data pipeline, golden paths to production for new service onboarding.
+The Golden Path is the opinionated, well-supported, and recommended path for building new software within an organization.
+For example, build a backend service, put up a website, create a data pipeline, and add golden paths to production for new service onboarding.

 ![](./static/Golden%20Paths%20Dark%20Theme.png)